Bungie-net/api/README.md

 The API itself is currently offline in anticipation of the release of Destiny 2.
 We have this site as a special sneak preview of the data that will be provided by the API when it comes online.

+2017-08-27 - All known/filed bugs with the v2 and v3 Swagger Specs have been fixed.
+HTML Documentation updated with a less ugly style thanks to HelloControl.
+Please keep filing bugs and enhancement requests as you find need!

 # I'm New to the API.
 What can I do with it?
 - (TODO: Create a grand overview tour of Destiny API features for new users in wiki, including how to get mobile databases and what the heck a mobile database is)